 There are thousands of financial planners you have the choice of doing business with.
-You should understand their process, how they manage your financial planning needs and what their investing philosophy is before making a final decision.
+You should understand their process, how they manage your financial planning needs, and what their investment philosophy is before making a final decision.
 There is a chance, if you choose the right advisor, it could be a relationship that lasts decades.
 Why not make sure their beliefs align with yours upfront?

 Hope for the Best, Plan for the Worst

 The military has also taught me having a secondary and tertiary plan is imperative for mission success.
 This doesn’t mean having multiple financial plans.
 What it does mean is having a plan in place for when situations don’t go the way they were initially planned.
 Job changes, business acquisitions, income fluctuations, larger than expected tax bills, premature death of a loved one, and the list goes on.
 Financial planning is more of an art than a science.
 It’s also a “living breathing document” that is meant to be changed.
 Because of this, we revisit it often.
 This gives us the ability to make sure your goals haven’t changed.
 It also allows us to see if you are on track to achieve them.
 If we determine you aren’t, we can identify why and set a course of action to get you back on track.

 When we first discuss your goals, it may be “I want to retire at X age” or “I want to pay for my child’s education”.
 The details become more important as you get closer to the goal.
 What do you want to do in retirement?
 Where will you live, what will you do, and how much money will you need to live the lifestyle you desire?
 With college, how much of the tuition do you want to fund?
 20 percent or 100 percent?
 Will your child go to a state school or a private school?
 Will you pay for undergraduate and graduate school or just an undergraduate education?
 All of the answers to these questions will impact how you plan in the years leading up to the goals.